brannerchinese/CleanMidi/README.md

 ## Cantillation-related studies

+The Python script in this project must be counted a failure, but I learned quite a lot by writing it.

 ### Non-Python requirements

  1. [WaoN](https://github.com/kichiki/WaoN) for converting `.wav` to `.mid` (MIDI).
 (Available through HomeBrew.)
 Note that SoX does not currently support conversion to MIDI.